aldrinjenson/blog/content/posts/hacking-cs-lab.md

 Short write up of how I wrote a script to play rick roll in all computers in our lab. 🙂

 <center>
-  <video alt="demo of us rick-rolling" src="/posts/videos/hackCSLab.mp4" controls muted poster="/thumbs/hackCSLab.jpg" ></video>
+  <video alt="demo of us rick-rolling" src="/videos/hackCSLab.mp4" controls muted poster="/thumbs/hackCSLab.jpg" ></video>
-  <p class='caption'>On hindsight, should have added the --fullscreen flag to the browser as well!</p>
+  <p class='caption'>In hindsight, should have added the --fullscreen flag to the browser as well!</p>
 </center>

 1. find your ip address using